Some basic questions that may help.

 Other parts of an EV may use rare earths to produce, eg: aluminium.
 But a traditional car is just as likely to be full of all the same components, eg: steel, plastics, epoxies, circuit boards, carbon fibre, glass, nickel, copper, lead acid battery, etc.

-In comparison, we must also remember that fossil fuelled internal combustion engines also use precious and rare earth metals.
+In comparison, we must also remember that fossil fueled internal combustion engines also use precious and rare earth metals.
 The catalytic converter, whose job it is to reduce nasty emissions from exhaust, use palladium, rhodium, cerium, and/or platinum.

 in addition, oil refining uses rare earths, such as lanthanum (and critical elements such as cobalt.)